 Lord Amptill’s mother (Lady Ampthill, she of the castle in Ireland) swore that he was the son of her husband, despite the fact that their marriage was never fully consummated.
 (It all had something to do with a bath sponge.)

 Lady Ampthill (the author's grandmother) was a well-recognized figure hunting with the County Galway Foxhounds (the Blazers).
-She rode side saddle well into her later years, until suffering a fatal accident in the hunting field in 1976.To read more, log in (above) or click to subscribe.
+She rode side saddle well into her later years, until suffering a fatal accident in the hunting field in 1976.To read more, log in above or click here to subscribe.